 You’ll need to have the latest version of Java installed for your server to work properly.
 Navigate to this page and install the latest version if need be.

 Next, you’ll need to download the server file from this website.
 Once you download the file it’s a good idea to create a folder on your site where you’ll store all of the necessary server files.

 4. Install the Server

 Now all you have to do is open the .jar file you downloaded and the program will install all of the necessary files for you.

 Of course, the games highlighted above are only the beginning.
-Nostalgia for old games has been on the rise lately, so there’s never been a better time to take advantage of those gaming skills you cultivated as a child!
-And don’t forget: up, up, down, down, left, right, left, right, B, A, start!
+Many gamers are also getting back into playing older games due to recent nostalgia levels rising, so now is a great time to take advantage of those gaming skills you cultivated as a child.

 If you can get over the technical hurdle running your own dedicated gaming server is a great way to play the exact version of the game, whenever you want to play it.

 Ready to run your own gaming server?
 You’ll need dedicated hosting.
 Get started with a dedicated server from HostGator.